fgonzalez3/mada-bat-kobuvirus/BLAST_OP287812.md

 ```
 Again, these can be run locally but I used Ruddle to speed things up.

-9. From here, I followed the same protocol outline in my initial BLAST search pipeline ___.
+9. From here, I followed the same protocol outlined in my initial BLAST search pipeline ___.

+10. This second BLAST analysis, using OP287812 as a reference, further confirmed that our initial Kobuvirus positives are true positives.
+Using my prior consensus-based method, outlined in this protocol __ , the below contigs were the only true hits.
+This second analysis helped clarify any incongruencies that may have led to false-positives, resulting in an ultimate true positive Kobuvirus count of 2 among Malagasy fruit bats.
+I used this to make my prevalence map, influencing the rest of the paper.

+RR034B_052_NODE_4_length_2077_cov_943.883284
+RR034B_145_NODE_4_length_8263_cov_106.105872